 Some ‘star chateaux’ are well-known names such as Chambord or Azay-le-Rideau.

-Most of the châteaux are found along with the Loire river or one of its tributaries such as the:
+Most of the châteaux are found along the Loire River or one of its tributaries, such as the:

 A great number of the chateaux are within two hours from Paris.

-If you are staying in Paris for a little week, why not visit the Loire Valley?
+If you stay in Paris for a little week, why not visit the Loire Valley?

-This is a great opportunity to explore two French Renaissance castles and get a taste of real French aristocracy from the 16th and 17th centuries.
+This is a great opportunity to explore two French Renaissance castles and taste real French aristocracy from the 16th and 17th centuries.

 Roundtrip transport from Paris on an air-conditioned coach.